mologie/NVWebDriverLibValFix/README.md

 Install Xcode, then `./install.sh`.

-On success, you should see a message from 'DisableLibraryValidation' in the output of `sudo dmesg` and find 'com.apple.kext.mologie.DisableLibraryValidation' in the output of `kextstat`.
+On success, you should see a message from 'NVWebDriverLibValFix' in the output of `sudo dmesg` and find 'com.apple.kext.mologie.NVWebDriverLibValFix' in the output of `kextstat`.

 The patches take effect immediately, but you should log out and back in to make sure that all processes benefit from them.